ErniW/Arduino-distance-sensors-comparison/README.md

 - *You can use Adafruit library.*
 - *Straightforward usage is a plus.
 You can choose between long range and high accuracy modes.*
 - *Long range or high speed mode is not suitable for outdoor daylight.
 Outdoor usage cuts the accuracy and distance dramatically (Datasheet 5.3 Ranging Accuracy).
 Direct exposure to light can create noise in measurements.*
-- *High accuracy mode is slow and even in that mode the value floats +/- 3mm so eventually the fact that sensor returns distance in milimeters won't give you that much.*
+- *High accuracy mode is slow and even in that mode the value floats +/- 3mm so eventually the fact that sensor returns distance in milimeters won't give you that much.
+Maybe computing averages in faster modes make sense?
+Measurement frequency is faster than ultrasonic sensor.*
 - *It is possible to calibrate the sensor but guidance is not provided through Adafruit library.*

 ## Pololu VL53L3CX